Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 Apr 12, 2001

 Apple is working on an update for the low-cost iPad, which hasn't been refreshed since 2022.
-As an entry-level product, the iPad doesn't get a lot of attention and it's not often the focus of rumors, but we've heard a little bit about what might be coming to the iPad 11.
+As an entry-level product, the iPad doesn't get a lot of attention and it's not often the focus of rumors, but we've have some details on what's coming in the iPad 11.
+A refresh is expected sometime in spring 2025, likely around the April timeframe.

 ipad-green-2.jpg